alex-87/graphthewy/README.md

 About
 =====

-Graphthewy is a header-only C++ Library to use for :
+Graphthewy is a header-only C++17 Library to use for :
   - Graph (directed or not) modelling
   - Graph cycle detection